Fouga CM.170 Magister: Ireland

 The Irish Air Corps operated six Magisters from 1975 to 1999.
 They were bought to replace the six aging De Havilland Vampire T.55s of No.1 Fighter Squadron.
 Four of the Magisters were secondhand from the Austrian Air Force and the two remaining aircraft were originally intended for the Katangese Air Force, but were seized while being shipped during the Congo Crisis and never made it to Katanga.
 All aircraft were refurbished to "as-new" condition before entering Air Corps service.
 The six aircraft were primarily used for Light Strike and made up the Light Strike Squadron, but would also be used in the advanced training role.
 Four of the Magisters equipped the Air Corps display team, the Silver Swallows.

 Cambodia

 Cambodia's Royal Cambodian Air Force operated four Magisters from 1961.
 They were used initially only for training purposes, but were later also used as light strike aircraft.
 Allegedly, Cambodian Magisters were very active in the Khmer Air Force from 1970.
 The Magisters were combined with four Cessna AT-37Bs of the Air Academy forming a Light Attack Squadron.
 This unit was active at the time, frequently cooperating also with the three or four A-1Ds that were still operational.

+Libya

+Libya initially acquired at least 12 Magister Jets for the Libyan Air Force as part of a larger Franco-Libyan arms deal in December 1969 (which included 10 Alouette IIIs, 9 SA.321M Super Frelon helicopters and 110 Mirage 5s).